Women in Kuwait: Political activism and emancipation

 Women's rights activism began in Kuwait in the 1950s with the establishment of many women's groups (lijân nisâ’iah).
 Noureya Al-Saddani established the first of these groups, the Arab Women's Renaissance Association (later, Family Renaissance Association), in 1962.
 The Women's Cultural and Social Society followed a year later in February 1963.
 In 1975, The Girls Club (Nadi Alfatat) was established, advocating for women's sports.
 In 1971, Al-Saddani as head of the Arab Women's Development Society, began a national campaign for women's suffrage.
 Her initial proposal was rejected by the National Assembly.

-During the liberal Arab nationalist era in the 1950s, women's liberation and unveiling were seen by Kuwaiti liberals as a natural part of the progress of a new independent nation; feminists like Fatima Hussain burned their veils and in the 1960s and 1970s, unveiled women were the norm.
-This development turned around due to a growing Islamization in Kuwaiti life, which were to make veiling the norm again in the 1990s.

-In 1978, the Government of Kuwait announced official Islamization policies and laws.
-Islamist women were very influential during this period, especially in public, as burqa adoption was a very visible symbol of the Islamist movement.
-In 1981, Bayader As-Salam, a religious group focusing on cultural awareness, formed.
-The same year Sheikha Latifa Al-Sabah, then-wife of Emir Saad Al-Salim Al-Sabah, established the Islamic Care Association, seeking to spread Islam along with the associated lifestyle and conduct of Muslim life.
+During the liberal nationalist era in the 1950s and 1960s, the unveiling of Kuwaiti women was viewed as a natural part of the progress of Kuwait as a new independent nation; Kuwaiti feminists like Lulwah Al-Qatami and Fatima Hussain burned their veils and abaya in public.
+The majority of Kuwaiti women did not wear the hijab in the 1960s and 1970s.
+At Kuwait University throughout the 1960s and most of the 1970s, miniskirts were more common than the hijab.
+This development gradually turned around due to the growing Islamization of Kuwaiti society, which made veiling the norm again by the mid-to-late 1990s.
+In 1978, Sheikha Latifa Al-Sabah, then-wife of Emir Saad Al-Salim Al-Sabah, established the Islamic Care Association, seeking to spread Islam along with the associated lifestyle and conduct of Muslim life.
+However in recent decades, an increasing number of Kuwaiti women have been unveiling or choosing to not wear the hijab; including the daughter of Kuwaiti Muslim Brotherhood leader Tareq Al-Suwaidan.

 During the Gulf War in Kuwait from 1990 to 1991, women played a significant part of resisting the Iraqi invasion, occupation, and supporting the offensive which liberated Kuwait from Iraqi control.
 This period of conflict also solidified Kuwaiti women from different backgrounds and raised their political awareness.
 After the war, demonstrations and protests for women's rights continued throughout the decade.
-A shift began, as more political figures supported the Kuwaiti women's rights proposals, most notably Emir Al-Sabah, whom in May 1999 attempted to institute women's suffrage by decree during a period of parliamentary dissolution, however this decree was reversed by the newly-elected National Assembly in November 1999.
+A shift began, as more political figures supported the Kuwaiti women's rights proposals, most notably Emir Al-Sabah, whom in May 1999 attempted to institute women's suffrage by decree during a period of parliamentary dissolution; however, this decree was reversed by the newly elected National Assembly in November 1999.